Citizenship by investment is a means to secure second citizenship and passport in another country by investing in its economy.

 Cyprus is at the crossroads of Europe, Africa, and Asia, and is one of the easiest countries in the l European Union to gain citizenship.

 The Greek Permanent Residency and Citizenship Program offers a pathway to secure permanent residency in Europe via an affordable real estate investment in Greece.
-Of all European residency by investment programs, Greece offers the most cost-effective investment.
+Of all European residency by investment programs, Greece provides the most cost-effective investment.

 Moldova is a lovely eastern European country nestled between Ukraine and Romania - it’s strategically located, with easy access to Europe, the Middle East, and Asia.